As workers’ comp attorneys, we are often asked the difference between the two, so you are not alone if you are not sure

 Employer liability insurance would cover not only the compensation amount but also the legal fees accrued during the lawsuit.

 Employers’ liability comes into play when there is a possible lawsuit.
 It covers four major types of claims: third-party over actions, loss of consortium, dual capacity suits, and consequential bodily injury.
 Once in court, the employee must show that the employer was negligent to receive any additional benefits.

 Third-party overactions is when a third party files a lawsuit because they are being held liable for an employee’s injury.
 For example, a construction worker was using a piece of equipment that the employer did not maintain properly.
 The poorly maintained equipment injures the employee and the employee sues the manufacturer of the equipment.
 In return, the manufacturer sues the company for contributory negligence for their failure to maintain the equipment.

 Loss of consortium is a claim for damages suffered by a family or spouse of an employee who was injured or killed because of negligent or intentional acts.

 This type of suit is when the employee sues the employer as a product supplier, owner of premises, or provider of service.

-In this type of suit, a member of an injured employee’s family claims to have an injury that is a direct result from the employee’s injury.
+In this type of suit, a member of an injured employee’s family claims to have an injury that is a direct result of the employee’s injury.

 Overall, most employers must have employers’ liability coverage to cover these potential types of claims.
 The cost of employers’ liability insurance depends on the type of business and the number of employees.